intentor/adic/README.md

 To maximize performance, always bind all types that will be resolved/injected on the <a href="#quick-start">ContextRoot</a>, so *Adic* can generate cache of the objects and use that information during runtime.

 If you have more than one container on the same scene, it's possible to share the cache between them.
-To do so, first instantiate an instance of `Adic.Cache.ReflectionCache` and pass it to any container you create:
+To do so, instantiate an instance of `Adic.Cache.ReflectionCache` and pass it to any container you create:

 ```cs
 using UnityEngine;